2024 School

 brown mountain under blue sky during daytime

 PhD students, postdoctoral researchers, early-career researchers, practitioners (e.g., employees at relevant government or non-governmental agencies and private sector employees) who are engaged with, working in a sector threatened by, or generally interested in learning about, climate risk, resilience and action.
-Other applications (from, e.g., Master's students) will be considered on an individual basis if there is space (admission is competitive).
-Note that we aim for a transdisciplinary cohort with a rough 50/50 balance of participants from Africa and elsewhere, and an equitable gender balance.
+Other applications (from, e.g., Master's students) were considered on an individual basis.
+We had a transdisciplinary cohort with a rough 50/50 balance of participants from Africa and elsewhere, and an equitable gender balance.

 Cost

-The course itself will be free of charge for eligible, selected students.
-Full board accommodation, activities (National Park visit, etc.), and return transport from the course venue to Arusha are covered.
+The course itself was free of charge for eligible, selected students.
+Full board accommodation, activities (National Park visit, etc.), and return transport from the course venue to Arusha were covered.

 Not covered: Travel costs to Arusha before the course and from Arusha after the course, visa costs, insurance, and airport transfers.

-However, it is possible to apply for one of a limited number of stipends to cover these costs using the application form.
-Stipends will likely only be awarded to applicants from low and middle-income countries except in rare occasions.
-To apply for the stipend please fill out the relevant section of the application form.
+However, it was possible to apply for one of a limited number of stipends to cover these costs using the application form.
+Stipends were only awarded to applicants from low and middle-income countries.

 Practical details

-The course will be conducted in English.
-The school has a duration of 10 'work' days with a mix of lectures, project assignments, activities, free time and outings.
-Both prior to the school and after the event, students will engage with lecturers and follow up assignments and seminars are anticipated.
-100% attendance is expected during the school and the across the remote engagements before and after the school.
+The course was conducted in English.
+The school had a mix of lectures, project assignments, activities, free time and outings.
+Both prior to the school and after the event, students engaged with lecturers and followed up assignments and seminars.
+100% attendance was expected during the school and the across the remote engagements before and after the school.

-Accommodation at the course venue will be in shared twin rooms.
+Accommodation at the course venue was in shared twin rooms.

-Upon completion of the CATER School you will be awarded a certificate, certificating participation in 65 hours of learning and practical skills building.
+Upon completion of the CATER School the students were awarded a certificate, certificating participation in 65 hours of learning and practical skills building.

 School Topics 2024